 - With Workflow Change Reports, Smartling provides the necessary data and information allowing users to better understand the exact value that workflow step is adding towards improving overall translation quality.

 In the end, Smartling provides powerful automation and the tools needed to constantly evolve and improve.
 Through these reports, users might uncover a bottleneck within the process that would have gone unseen before.

 First announced at our Global Ready Conference 2019 in San Francisco, our team is working hard on Smartling Draft.
-This new Natural Language Generation tool, helps teams ensure the highest level of translation quality by maintaining consistent tone and language during the initial writing process.
+This new Natural Language Generation tool will almost act as automatic translation, and help teams ensure the highest level of translation quality by maintaining consistent tone and language during the initial writing process.

 Draft provides authors with previously used phrases, leveraging a “translation memory” that can be automatically customized to specific organizations.